square/go-jose/jose-util/README.md

 `--full` flag.

 Keys are specified via the `--key` flag.
 Supported key types are naked RSA/EC keys and X.509 certificates with embedded RSA/EC keys.
-Keys must be in PEM or DER formats.
+Keys must be in PEM, DER or JWK formats.

 ## Examples

+## Generate key pair

+Generates a key pair, either for signing/verification or encryption/decryption.

+    # Generate keys for signing (for RSA-PSS)
+    jose-util generate-key --use sig --alg RS256

+    # Generate keys for signing (for EdDSA)
+    jose-util generate-key --use sig --alg EdDSA

+    # Generate keys for encryption (for RSA-OAEP)
+    jose-util generate-key --use enc --alg RSA-OAEP

+    # Generate keys for encryption (for ECDH-ES)
+    jose-util generate-key --use enc --alg ECDH-ES+A128KW

 ### Encrypt

 Takes a plaintext as input, encrypts, and prints the encrypted message.

+    # From stdin, to stdout
+    jose-util encrypt --key public-key.pem --alg RSA-OAEP --enc A128GCM

+    # Operating on files
-    echo 'test message' | jose-util encrypt --key public-key.pem --alg RSA-OAEP --enc A128GCM
+    jose-util encrypt --key public-key.pem --alg RSA-OAEP --enc A128GCM --in plaintext.txt --out ciphertext.txt

 ### Decrypt

 Takes an encrypted message (JWE) as input, decrypts, and prints the plaintext.

+    # From stdin, to stdout
     jose-util decrypt --key private-key.pem

+    # Operating on files
+    jose-util decrypt --key private-key.pem --in ciphertext.txt --out plaintext.txt

 ### Sign

 Takes a payload as input, signs it, and prints the signed message with the embedded payload.

+    # From stdin, to stdout
     jose-util sign --key private-key.pem --alg PS256

+    # Operating on files
+    jose-util sign --key private-key.pem --alg PS256 --in message.txt --out signed-message.txt

 ### Verify

 Reads a signed message (JWS), verifies it, and extracts the payload.

+    # From stdin, to stdout
     jose-util verify --key public-key.pem

+    # Operating on files
+    jose-util verify --key public-key.pem --in signed-message.txt --out message.txt

 ### Expand